apify/apify-docs/docs/actors/running.md

 Each run in statuses **READY**, **RUNNING**, **TIMING-OUT** can be aborted by user.
 There are two ways how to abort the run.

-* Force abort run - The user immediately aborts the actor.
-The force abort is the default option.
+* Abort run - The user immediately aborts the actor run.
+This is the default option.
-* Graceful abort run - The actor get the signal about aborting using `aborting` and `persistState` events and after 30 seconds will be force-aborted.
+* Graceful abort run - The actor run gets the signal about aborting using `aborting` and `persistState` events and after 30 seconds will be force-aborted.
   It is helpful in cases where you plan to resurrect the run later.

 Aborting can be initialized in Apify app using the **Abort** button or via API using the [abort run](https://docs.apify.com/api/v2#/reference/actor-runs/abort-run/abort-run) API endpoint.